- 1 General Information

 North American Meat Guidelines

-Many certifications rely on the North American Meat Institute slaughter guidelines.
+Some certifications rely on the North American Meat Institute slaughter guidelines for standards relating to slaughter.
 These allow pigs to be slaughtered in carbon dioxide gas chambers or conventional slaughterhouses.
 When gas chambers are used, it is considered acceptable for pigs to gasp for breath or exhibit “strange vocalization and sudden, involuntary reflexes including muscle jerks or twitches.”
 Evidence shows that in conventional slaughterhouses, pigs are often improperly stunned.

 Global Animal Partnership 5-Step Certification